monsterandy/SEED-Lab-CloudLab-Setup/README.md

   - During the installation of `xfce4`, you will be asked to choose a default display manager.
 Choose `LightDM`.
+  - Make sure to select 'No' when asked whether non-superuser should be able to capture packets.

 **You do NOT need to reboot the cloud VM after above steps.** Please avoid rebooting your cloud VM as this may cause issues on the CloudLab platform.